France's Hollande tells London he's "not dangerous"

 Rather than being thought of as "Red" he'd prefer to be seen as "Francois the Pink," he told journalists afterwards.

-Britain's Labour Party and France's Socialists have not always seen eye-to-eye, but Miliband said he had had a fruitful discussion with Hollande and that the two shared many ideas.
+Britain's Labor Party and France's Socialists have not always seen eye-to-eye, but Miliband said he had had a fruitful discussion with Hollande and that the two shared many ideas.

 "I've been very impressed by the energy and dynamism he's shown in his campaign," he said.